-2023 KPIs Results Sustainable Transactions Evaluate the sustainability impacts of 100% of centrally led marketing events.
-In 2023, we evaluated the sustainability impact of the 66 Brand campaign and identified opportunities to reduce our environmental footprint in decorative materials and guests' transportation.
-Incorporate sustainability provisions in fitout manuals for all Hong Kong projects.
+Results In 2023, we evaluated the sustainability impact of the 66 Brand campaign and identified opportunities to reduce our environmental footprint in decorative materials and guests' transportation.
 Sustainability provisions have been incorporated into the latest version of Hong Kong fit-out guide.
-50% of total debts and available facilities from sustainable finance through our subsidiary Hang Lung Properties by the end of 2023.
 55% of total debts and available facilities from sustainable finance by the end of 2023.
-Improve the ESG due diligence guidelines for potential asset acquisitions in Hong Kong.
 Incorporated ESG due diligence considerations into the process for evaluating potential asset acquisitions in Hong Kong.